 How are workers assigned to roles?

-Accent Health Recruitment is matching health workers to roles by considering the qualifications and skill sets required, the location where the worker is needed, and the hours they would need to work.
-Beyond Recruitment is assisting with additional screening questions and reference checks to help determine suitability.
+Beyond Recruitment is matching health workers to roles by considering the qualifications and skill sets required, the location where the worker is needed, and the hours they would need to work.

 Will health workers be registered as health professionals?